koor-tech/kbase/docs/support/help-desk.md

 ### Office hours

-If you are interested in a live discussion, we host [office hours](/support/office-hours/) on demand.
+If you are interested in a live discussion, we host [office hours](office-hours.md) on demand.
 Use the same form to request a special session of office hours.
 We will schedule the session, and do a recording to share with the world.
 Want to be famous?

 ### Consulting

 Some issues require extensive help to resolve beyond what we can resolving over the Help Desk.
-For help with significant issues, Koor offers Consulting Hours, which are reserved in 10-hour blocks.
-Before the consultation, we ask that you subscribe to a KSD Pro license so that we have the best, time-saving diagnostic tools.
+For help with significant issues, subscribe to Koor Pro, and get 20 hours of dedicated support.
+Enterprise level support is also available.
+Register for a Pro Bundle, and we will contact you to learn more about your situation and customize our arrangement.

 See our [pricing page](https://about.koor.tech/pricing/) if you would like consulting help with your Rook Ceph storage issues.